robertofem/CycloneVSoC-examples/DE1-SoC/Baremetal/Build_baremetal_SD/README.md

 	*  "u-boot.img" in partition 1 as next step in the boot process when using U-boot in the boot process.
 In the current folder a preloader with these characteristics is provided in this folder with the name preloader-mkpimage_baremetal_watchdogOFF.bin.
 When generating the preloader specify:

 * Create U-boot (only needed when using u-boot during boot process): compile U-boot as explained in www.rocketboards.com.
 For more information visit the u-boot website: http://www.denx.de/wiki/U-Boot/WebHome.
 The output of the compilation is "u-boot.img."
 Save it in partition 1.
 We provide "u-boot.img" in this folder.
 * Create U-boot script (only needed when using u-boot during boot process): First create a u-boot script in human readable form describing the U-boot console instructions that should be executed by the u-boot.
 We do this in a file named u-boot.script.
 We configure the FPGA with a file named "soc_system.rbf", enable bridges between FPGA and HPS, copy the baremetal app described in a file called "baremetalapp.bin" and the jump the processor to the address where the baremetal app starts.
 This script file is compiled into a u-boot.src (visit www. rocketboards.com) and copied in partition 1.
 We provide both u-boot.src and u-boot.script in this folder.
-Copy this file in partition 1.
 * Create FPGA bitstream (only needed when using u-boot during boot process): The typical Quartus compilation outputs a .sof file with the FPGA hardware.
 To load it from the SD card we first need to convert the .sof file into .rbf file.
 This is done in Quartus->File->Convert Programming Files.
 The output should be called soc_system.rbf" to match the name used u-boot script for the FPGA configuration file so the u-boot can find it.
 * Copy "baremetalapp.bin.img" or "baremetalapp.bin" to the partition 1, depending on the boot process selected (with preloader or with u-boot).